The review

 Establishing a Review Team

 The person leading the review should recruit a small team to work with them through the process.
-In generating names, they may find it helpful to confer with the Regional Development Service or Country HQ as appropriate.
+In generating names, they may find it helpful to confer with the Growth & Communities Team or Country HQ as appropriate.

 When recruiting members of the review team particular consideration should be given to sensitivity, confidentiality and discretion.
-It's essential to ensure that everyone is clear about their role.
-Formal role descriptions for each member of the team may help to clarify this.
+It's essential to ensure that everyone fully understands their tasks.
+A written team description may help to clarify this.

 Doing the Review